 Everyone has heard of the awesome profits people have made in the real estate market.
-Most of us assume that the only way to invest in real estate is to have cash on hand all ready to play with.
-This may seem like a common problem but like anything else there are ways to get around a shortage of cash.
+Most of us assume that the only way to invest in real estate is to have cash on hand already to play with.
+This may seem like a frequent problem but like anything else, there are ways to get around a shortage of cash.

-The way around this lack of cash is your biggest asset you have already invested in, your home.
-If you have already purchased your own home you can actually leverage this valuable asset and become a real estate investor before you ever dreamed you could.
+The way around this lack of cash is the biggest asset you have already invested in, your home.
+If you have already purchased your own home, you can leverage this asset and become a real estate investor before you ever dreamed you could.

-If you are a homeowner, have paid you mortgage on time, and have decent credit then you could start investing in real estate sooner than you think.
-You will likely have a decent amount of equity built up in your home even if you recently purchased it and have been making your monthly payments it is likely it has increased in value creating more equity.
+If you are a homeowner, have paid your mortgage on time, and have decent credit then you could start investing in real estate sooner than you think.
+You will have a decent amount of equity built up in your home even if you recently purchased it and have been making your monthly payments it is likely it has increased in value-creating more equity.